 Thank you for a great pursuit of the mouflon, he surely made the stalk and shooting over the Dismal River interesting.
 When the ram disappeared over the ridge after two 200 yard shots, I have almost started to doubt my shooting skills.
 What a relief to find him dead when we crossed the valley and what a relief to find that both shots were in the vital zone.
 That just proves how tough the sheep are.

 Thank you for a great company during the evening meals, I very much enjoyed the atmosphere and when you and Joe started to talk football stories and showed me the Superbowl rings, I felt like I was on the top of the world.

-I am looking forward to hunting with you again in 2010!
+I am looking forward to hunting with you again!